PragmaticCoding/PragmaticCoding.github.io/_posts/2024-04-08-comboboxes.md

 ![Editable ComboBox]({{page.ScreenSnap15}})

 The connection isn't made until you commit the change by hitting \<Enter\> or taking the focus away from the `ComboBox`.
 You're going to have to trust me on this, as I can't get a screenshot without taking focus away from `ComboBox`.

+# Conclusion

+And that's it for our tour of the basics of `ComboBoxes`.
+With the information here you can probably handle the vast majority of `ComboBox` situations that come up when designing a JavaFX application.

+The main things to keep in mind:

+1. Grab the value from `ComboBox.valueProperty()`, don't go digging into the `SelectionModel` to get the selected item.
+This is especially true if your `ComboBox` is editable.

+1. You can use the `Labeled` nature of `ListCell` to do a fair bit of manipulation of the presentation of your items without having to extend `ListCell` into a custom class.

+1. You can use a generic class like `Pair` to display human-friendly names for `items` that are codes.
+Also, `Enum` can be really useful for this too.